aldodanielle/aldodanielle/README.md

 ## 👋Hi, I'm Aldo Danielle 🌎

 Backend Developer, México

 <!--
 **aldodanielle/aldodanielle** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ... remediations
-- 🌱 I’m currently learning ... new technologies in JS
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 😄 Pronouns: ...
 - 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->

+- 🔭 I’m currently working on remediations
+- 🌱 I’m currently learning AWS
+- 👯 I’m looking to collaborate on Java, JS and PHP
+- 🤔 I’m looking for help with Cybersecurity and web security
+- 💬 Ask me about Java, JS and PHP
+- ⚡ Fun fact: flower cultivation 🌹🌹

 <!-- Agregar imagenes -->
 <h3 align="left">Connect with me:</h3>